 Your number plate must be visible at all times and so we supply a basic number plate board with the Shingleback Rack that you can attach to the wheels of your bike.
 You will need to contact your State/Territory road authority to purchase a bike rack number plate.

-Please refer to the additional information tab on the Shingleback Trolley Stand page for all the specifications.
+Please visit the Rack Specifications page for all the specifications.